covidsafe/App-Android/README.md

 Health care workers and public health officials can send broadcast messages to bounded geographic regions using Google Sheets like so: https://www.youtube.com/watch?v=mweXe470Mrs<br/>
-Details for how to do this can be found in the wiki

 Our tool is built upon the following white paper: